Patent Valuation Services

 75 years later, on August 11, 1942, Hollywood darling Hedy Lamarr (actress by day, inventor by night) co-invented frequency-hopping, the basis of all of today’s communications.
 Eventually sold this patent to Bell Labs.
 As you can see, the commoditization of IP is nothing new.
 In fact, it has been one of the most important drivers of commercialization of innovation and has significantly impacted the technologies made available to consumers.

-Patent valuation plays an important role in this system.
+Patent valuation services play an important role in this system.
 Many different methods can be used to value intellectual property.
 Please contact us if you have any further questions about our patent valuation services.
 Or, read more about our IP valuation methods for a closer look at how we perform them.